final-hill/decorator-contracts/README.md

 This provides a mechanism for
 [fault tolerance](https://en.wikipedia.org/wiki/Fault_tolerance).
 When retry is called the exception will no longer be raised to the caller.
+`retry` can only be called once per exception rescue.

 Only a single `@rescue` can be assigned to a feature.
 Adding more than one will raise an error.